-The food scene in Aruba caught me a little by surprise.
+The food in Aruba caught me a little by surprise.
 It wasn’t simply good, it was superb, with a wide range of cultural influences.
 I was lucky enough to be there in October when the island celebrates ‘Eat Local Aruba Restaurant Month’ and many places had additional menus with some wonderful local dishes – their fresh fish was particularly good.
 While I enjoy seafood, it is rarely my first choice when dining out.
 However, the fish and seafood on this sun-drenched Caribbean island blew me away, as did the quality of pretty much everything I ate while I was there.
 If you’re wondering where to eat in Aruba, here’s my guide to the best Aruba restaurants.

-In no particular order, here are my culinary highlights from Aruba.
+In no particular order, here are my culinary highlights from the best restaurants in Aruba.

 Scallops at Wilhelmina Restaurant

 Lokaal 2, Wilhelminastraat 74, Oranjestad (evenings only and no children under 12).